vegawidget/vegabrite/README.md

 specs.
 For a guide on getting started using `vlbuildr`, check out the [getting started vignette](https://vegawidget.github.io/vlbuildr/articles/articles/introduction.html).
-For some background and context on the package you an check out [slides](https://docs.google.com/presentation/d/e/2PACX-1vRUDiM3DaPjYP5b1BafSraf8GWwJk_jy6YV_l9lZgeBVwKDSfqiHcTn8M-Qm-6U7frMX7SLqQthJxah/pub?start=false&loop=false&delayms=3000) from a rstudio::conf talk in January 2020.
+For some background and context on the package you can check out [slides](https://docs.google.com/presentation/d/e/2PACX-1vRUDiM3DaPjYP5b1BafSraf8GWwJk_jy6YV_l9lZgeBVwKDSfqiHcTn8M-Qm-6U7frMX7SLqQthJxah/pub?start=false&loop=false&delayms=3000) from a rstudio::conf talk in January 2020.